-With 8mm video playback devices becoming rare, it’s high time you convert your family video collection to a digital format like DVD as soon as possible.
+With 8mm video playback devices becoming rare, it’s high time you convert your collection of family 8mm video to DVD or a digital format as soon as possible.

-So, it’s better to be safe than sorry and turn your analog 8mm tapes into digital while they are still in good condition.
+So, it’s better to be safe than sorry and convert your r analog 8mm video to DVD while they are still in good condition.

 You know the advantages of digital video.
 You could store it in various storage mediums – DVD, flash drives, hard disks, and cloud storage.

 Digital video files make for easy duplication, editing and sharing.
 And best of all you don’t have to worry about generation loss no matter how many copies you make of it.

 So, what do you need to convert your 8mm video to DVD or a digital video file?
 Here are the steps:

 - Get your 8mm tapes ready and make sure they’re in good condition.
 Make sure your tapes don’t have fungus attacks.